First Church and Parish in Dedham: Salary

 Allin received a salary of between 60 and 80 pounds a year.
 Though laws of the colony required churches to provide homes for their ministers, Dedham did not.
 When land was divided, Allin's name was always at the top of the list and he received the largest plot.

 Though Allin's salary was donated freely by members and non-members alike his salary was never in arrears, showing the esteem in which the other members of the community held him.
 In the 1670s, as the Utopian spirit of the community waned, it became necessary to impose a tax to ensure the minister was paid.

 Towards the end of his life in 1671, Allin's health deteriorated and it became necessary to hire visiting ministers.
 William Woodward of Dedham was hired to assist Allin in 1668, but died in June 1669.
 The Town had allocated £40 as a yearly salary for the assistant preacher, but it was not paid to his brother Peter 16 years later in 1684.

-John Phllips
+John Phillips

 John Phillips left Cambridge at the end of 1639, and decided to come to Dedham after all.
 He quickly became unsatisfied in his new pulpit, however, and returned to his old church in England in October 1641.